 Questions & Answers

-Yes.
-JFGH staff in both Maryland and Virginia are considered essential healthcare workers for the purposes of vaccination.
 As part of JFGH’s Infectious Disease policy and procedures, the COVID-19 vaccination is required.
 (There are medical exemptions, which will be considered on a case by case basis.
 As a matter of agency policy, being free of infectious disease is an essential function of our work.)
-County departments of health in both states are inoculating essential healthcare workers, and JFGH staff began receiving their vaccinations on Monday, 11 January.

-Quite a bit, and the news is all good.
-We have spent quite a lot of time reviewing FDA technical reports and the Vaccines and Related Biological Products Advisory Committee reports from 10 December (Pfizer/BioNTech) 17 December 2020 (Moderna), and most recently, 26 February 2021 (Johnson & Johnson), as well as related peer-reviewed research, we know quite a lot.
+After carefully reviewing FDA technical reports and the Vaccines and Related Biological Products Advisory Committee reports from 10 December 2020 (Pfizer/BioNTech) 17 December 2020 (Moderna), and most recently, 26 February 2021 (Johnson & Johnson), as well as related peer-reviewed research, we know quite a lot.

 We have also reviewed information with our Medical Advisory Panel, and have spent time consulting with the American Academy on Developmental Medicine and Dentistry, as well as a number of national organizations, to review reporting on side effects and efficacy.